StRobertCHSCS/final-project-victor/README.md

 ![](https://github.com/StRobertCHSCS/final-project-victor/blob/master/images/rtfyguhi.PNG)

-The first basic concept art for a simple level.
+The first basic concept art for a simple level while I was still testing the possibility of doing this game.
 The extra key was removed as it was useless

 ![](https://github.com/StRobertCHSCS/final-project-victor/blob/master/images/20190619_200329.jpg)